-Easter has long been associated with the Easter Bunny, chocolate eggs and treasure hunts but for some of us, the sheer amount of sugar associated with the holiday is a problem we'd rather not deal with.
+Easter has long been associated with the Easter Bunny, chocolate eggs and treasure hunts, but for some of us, the sheer amount of sugar associated with the holiday is a problem we'd rather not deal with.

-Sure a little bit of Easter chocolate is fine for some, but when everyone you know is gifting eggs to your kids, the crash can be epic.
+Sure, a little bit of Easter chocolate is fine for some, but when everyone you know is gifting eggs to your kids, the crash can be epic.

-Fear not, there's some great chocolate-free alternatives that make wonderful gifts for young and old.
+Fear not, because there are some great chocolate-free alternatives that make wonderful gifts for young and old.

 I mean, is there anything cuter than a snuggly kid in their winter jammies?